RN to BSN Completion Program (NURB)

 NUR 105 Nursing LPN to ADN Transition

-A course for the LPN who is transitioning into the associate's degree Nursing program.
+A course for the LPN who is transitioning into the associate degree Nursing program.
 Topics include: concepts and skills distinctive to the LPN and RN, nursing roles and academic programs, and skills applications in laboratory and clinical settings.

 Prerequisites: Unencumbered LPN license in Ohio, and BIO 151 and ENG 101 (minimum grade C for both)